jsvine/intro-to-visidata/_sources/index.rst.txt

 About the author
 ----------------

 `Jeremy Singer-Vine <https://www.jsvine.com/>`_ is a journalist, computer programmer, and data editor based in New York City.
-From 2014 until early 2022, he served as the founding `data editor <https://github.com/BuzzFeedNews/everything>`_ for `BuzzFeed News <https://www.buzzfeednews.com/>`_.
-He also publishes `Data Is Plural <https://tinyletter.com/data-is-plural>`_, a weekly newsletter of useful/curious datasets.

 Feedback / questions / corrections?
 -----------------------------------